hotosm/osm-country-exports/Readme.md

-## osm2hdx
+## osm country extractor

 This repo has two main scripts :
-The **osm2hdx Extractor** script is designed to trigger extraction requests for countries which will be later pushed to [HDX platform](https://data.humdata.org/).
+The **Extract** script is designed to trigger extraction requests for countries which will be later pushed to [HDX platform](https://data.humdata.org/).
 It utilizes Raw Data API for data extraction.
 For more complex queries navigate to [osm-rawdata module](https://github.com/hotosm/osm-rawdata/)

-The **osm2hdx Visualizer** script is desinged to visualize the exports in tree structure for browsing, monitoring and downloading
+The **streamlit Visualizer** script is desinged to visualize the exports in tree structure for browsing, monitoring and downloading

 ## Table of Contents